-At Ayala, we are focused on developing best in class targeted therapies for cancer patients with activated Notch signaling pathway.
+At Ayala, we are focused on developing best in class targeted therapies for cancer patients bearing Notch activating mutations.
 We are currently focused on indications where we can make the most clinical impact.

-We have a clinical program for Adenoid Cystic Carcinoma (ACC) and are planning to initiate clinical trials in patients with Triple Negative Breast Cancer (TNBC) and in patients with T-cell Acute Lymphoblastic Leukemia (T-ALL), both in patients bearing activating Notch alterations for which there are no approved therapies.
+We have a clinical program for adenoid cystic carcinoma (ACC) and are planning to initiate clinical trials in patients with tumors bearing Notch activating mutations in Triple Negative Breast Cancer (TNBC) and in T-cell Acute Lymphoblastic Leukemia (T-ALL).

 Adenoid Cystic Carcinoma